Uniswap/docs/SDK_versioned_docs/version-3.0.0/subgraph-example.md

  ```

 ### Recent Swaps Within a Pool
-You can also filter swap data by a pool address by setting the `where` field.
+You can set the `where` field to filter swap data by pool address.
 This example fetches data about multiple swaps for the USDC-USDT pool, ordered by timestamp.

 ```
 {